cybozu-go/setup-hw/docs/config.md

 `/etc/neco/bmc-address.json`
 ----------------------------

-The file contains is a JSON object like this:
+The file contains a JSON object like this:

 ```json
 {